 - MailChimp (by Intuit Inc) – to deliver our newsletters

 - Recordbase (by Wild Bamboo Ltd) – for client management

 Links to social networking services

-We use social networking services such as Twitter, Facebook, YouTube, LinkedIn, and Instagram to communicate with the public about our work.
-When you communicate with us using these services, the social networking service may collect your personal information for its own purposes.
+We use social networking sites such as Facebook, Instagram, LinkedIn, Twitter, Vimeo and YouTube to communicate with the public about our work.
+When you communicate with us using these sites, the social networking service may collect your personal information for its own purposes.

 These services may track your use of our website on those pages where their links are displayed.
 If you are logged into those services (including Facebook and any Google service) while using our site, their tracking will be associated with your profile with them.

 These services have their own privacy statements which are independent of ours.
 They do not have any access to the personal information we hold on our systems.

 We will only use the personal information you provide to us for the purposes of delivering the services you have requested (such as registering you for an event, applying for funding) or carrying out our lawful functions.
 People will only see/use your information for the purposes of providing the services you are accessing.

 Non-personal, non-identifiable information may be used for reports which allow Workwise and the Wise Group to measure collective impact and may be assessed by third parties, including researchers, government departments and funders to evaluate the effectiveness of how we work.

 Depending on the service we are providing to you, the information we collect from you may be used to: